 LRM also focuses on internationalization to strengthen the business in Limburg and Flanders.
 We primarily aim to establish a good relationship with the USA through a partnership with the Belgian-American Chamber of Commerce, Belcham.
 Furthermore, we bridge the gap between Asia and Limburg through a collaboration agreement with Budding Innovation, fostering international startup connections.
 And we work closely with EuraTechnologies in France.

 We also prioritize opportunities in the Euregion (Dutch Limburg, North Rhine-Westphalia, Liège, and Wallonia) by collaborating with LIOF and NRW.BANK.
-Finally, as one of the very first official SDG Ambassadors in the world, we are deeply committed to the Sustainable Development Goals (SDGs), seeking information, awareness, and inspiration through UNITAR and Cifal Flanders.

 Our Team